Best Monster Cookies Recipe (Thick & Chewy)

 Basically, monster cookies are peanut butter oatmeal cookies loaded with m&m’s, chocolate chips, and other add-ins.

 • Unsalted butter – If using salted butter you will want to reduce the salt in the recipe.
-I can’t really tell you how much to use because all brands have different salt quantities.
+I can’t tell you how much to use because all brands have different salt quantities.

 • Creamy peanut butter – Crunchy peanut butter is drier and too dense for these cookies.